Classical shadows of stated skein representations at roots of unity: Introduction

 \subsubsection{Plan of the paper}

 In the second section we briefly recall from \cite{LeStatedSkein} the definition and general properties of the stated skein algebra and prove Theorem \ref{theorem1}.
 We then use the triangular decomposition to reduce the proof of Theorem \ref{theorem2} to the cases of the bigon and the triangle for which the proof is a simple computation.
 We eventually characterize the Poisson bracket arising in skein theory.
 In the third section, we briefly recall from \cite{KojuTriangularCharVar} the definition of character varieties for open surfaces.
 Again, using triangular decompositions, we reduce the proof of Theorem \ref{theorem3} to the cases of the bigon and the triangles for which the proof is elementary.
+We then introduce and study the notion of relative spin structure and give in Theorem \ref{theorem5} an explicit description of the isomorphism of \ref{theorem3}, from which Theorem \ref{theoremN} is a straightforward consequence.
 In the appendix, we prove a technical result needed in the proof of Theorem \ref{theorem2} and derive a generalization of the main theorem of \cite{BonahonMiraculous}.

-\paragraph{Acknowledgments.} The first author is thankful to F.Bonahon, F.Costantino, L.Funar, and J.Toulisse for useful discussions and to the University of South California and the Federal University of S\~ao Carlos for their kind hospitality during the beginning of this work.
-He acknowledges support from the grant ANR ModGroup, the GDR Tresses, the GDR Platon, CAPES and the GEAR Network.
+\paragraph{Acknowledgments.} The authors thank F.Bonahon, F.Costantino, L.Funar, T.Q.T.L\^e and J.Toulisse for useful discussions.
+The first author also thanks the University of South California and the Federal University of S\~ao Carlos for their kind hospitality during the beginning of this work.
+He acknowledges support from the grant ANR ModGroup, the GDR Tresses, the GDR Platon, CAPES, the GEAR Network, the CNRS, the JSPS and the ERC DerSymp (Grant Agreement No. $768679$).
 The second author was supported by PNPD/CAPES-2013 during the first period of this project, and by "grant \#2018/19603-0, S\~ao Paulo Research Foundation (FAPESP)" during the second period.
+The authors also thank the anonymous referees for valuable corrections and suggestions that improved the quality of the paper.
+The authors warmly thank T.Q.T.L\^e for correcting a mistake in a former version of the paper.

 \begin{notations*} All along the paper we reserve the following notations: $A:=\omega^{-2}$ and $q:=\omega^{-4}$. \end{notations*}